IzabellaLopes/pokemon-card-catcher/README.md

 - [Fredoka](https://fonts.google.com/specimen/Fredoka?preview.text=P%C3%B3kemon%20Card%20Catcher&preview.text_type=custom&query=fredoka) for Body:
   - Sans-serif font
   - Clean and elegant design, that provides pleasant reading experience
-  - Friendly and rounded letterforms complement the playful nature of the game, creating a visually appealng and enjoyable experience for the players
+  - Friendly and rounded letterforms complement the playful nature of the game, creating a visually appealing and enjoyable experience for the players

 ![Fredoka Font Example](documentation/fredoka.png)

 ### Imagery

-The images were sourced from free downloads from PNGEGG, PNGWING, WALLPAPER SAFARI, IMGUR, FLATICON, as well as personally handcrafted by my talented children, Thiago Carvalho, 7 years old, and Júlia Carvalho, 6 years old.
+The images were sourced from free downloads from PngEgg, PngWing, Wallpaper Safari, Imgur, Flaticon, as well as personally handcrafted by my talented children, Thiago Carvalho, 7 years old, and Júlia Carvalho, 6 years old.
 To honor the sources of these remarkable images, proper credits have been given in the dedicated [credits](#Credits) section.

 ### Features